auremoser/web-coding/syllabus.md

 ####UNDERSTANDING IMPACT + ADDRESSING BIAS

 >"I realize there’s a whole lot of inspiration out there, and some damn fine examples of great work, but I still find it hard to get a sense of direction...We need to know what makes a data story “work”.
 And what does a data story that “works” even mean?" ~ N. Diakopoulos

+This week we'll go over how to process reactions to your work, and how to bulletproof your story accordingly, pre-publication.

 ![IgNobels](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/viral.jpg)